Williano/Bona-Blog/README.md

 ## General info
 An Open-Source blogging platform like [Medium](https://medium.com/) and [Real Python](https://realpython.com/) built with Python and Django.
 It has [features](#features) of a standard blogging platform.

+## Django Package or App
+This project has been converted into a django package.
+You can install it from [PyPI](https://pypi.org/project/django-bona-blog/) or its [GitHub Repo](https://github.com/Williano/django-bona-blog).

 ## Screenshots